 There is so much on offer for all the family in Dubai.
-Children will love Dubai’s thrilling theme parks which include IMG Worlds of Adventure with its scary Velociraptor; Dubai Parks & Resorts and its labyrinth of magnificent theme parks including Motiongate, Legoland Dubai and Logoland Water Park and Wild Wadi Waterpark’s Tantrum Alley ride that will leave children screaming for more.
+Children will love Dubai’s thrilling theme parks which include IMG Worlds of Adventure with its scary Velociraptor; Dubai Parks & Resorts and its labyrinth of magnificent theme parks including Motiongate, Legoland Dubai and Legoland Waterpark.
+Wild Wadi Waterpark is one of the world's best water parks and its Tantrum Alley ride will leave children screaming for more.

 From high-end shopping malls to traditional souks, Dubai is a shopper’s dream.
 Dubai has a multitude of malls with something for every kind of visitor.
 The biggest of all is the Dubai Mall with over 1,200 stores and family-focussed attractions including an indoor ski resort!
 Other shopping highlights include Dubai Festival City, City Walk and Mall of the Emirates.

 Dubai has a coastal location on the Arabian Peninsula and enjoys a warm climate year-round.
 The winter months last from October to May and are a pleasant time to visit Dubai to with temperatures ranging from 20 to 35 degrees.
 The summer season runs from June to September with hotter temperatures that can reach into the mid-40s.
 The city’s wide range of facilities and attractions, both indoor and outdoor, ensure Dubai is a year-round destination.